StewartLynch/Dynamic-Appplication-Message-Alerts/docs/index.md

 3. Next, create the class properties.
    1. The first one will be called `jsonURL` and it will be a String.
 We will pass in the string for the url when the class is initialized.
 This is the url that points to the **messages.json**.
-   2. The second will is a convenience property called `bundleIdentifier` that will a String representing the applications Bundle Identifier.
+   2. The second is a convenience property called `bundleIdentifier` that will be a String representing the applications Bundle Identifier.
 It can be initialized using `Bundle.main.bundleIdentifier` and you will need to force unwrap it.

 ```swift
 let jsonURL: String